 ECU: Upper surface of the soil sample as it becomes completely filled, showing it is the same level as the upper edge of the sample maker.
 Videographer, the authors consider visualization of this step to be important.

-Place another porous stone on top of the soil sample, and place a stainless-steel cushion plate on top of the porous stone [1].
-Apply some silicone grease around the lateral surface of the cushion plate [2].
+Place another porous stone on top of the soil sample [1].
+Apply some silicone grease around the lateral surface of a stainless-steel cushion plate and place it on top of the porous stone [2].

-Soil sample as talent places another porous stone on top and a stainless-steel cushion plate on top of the stone.
+Soil sample as talent places another porous stone on top.
+Apply some silicone grease around the lateral surface of a stainless-steel cushion plate.

-Plate as talent applies some silicone grease around the lateral surface.
+Plate as talent places the cushion plate on the top of the stone.

 Remove the top side of the membrane from the sample maker and fix it to the cushion plate [1].